Minhtyyufa/Comp_Arch_Projects/project2/README.md

 If there is no output file with that name, a new one will be created and the program will output the sorted array into the file.

 The input file should be formatted such that each integer is separated by a new line character.
 There should also be no empty lines between integers.
 The output file will be formatted in the same way the input file should be formatted.
+Sample input and output files have been provided at https://github.com/Minhtyyufa/Comp_Arch_Projects/edit/master/project2.